Who we are...

 Kara Colquhoun (Education)

-Kara is married to Robert and they have three children.
-She home educates their eldest child.
+Kara is married to Robert and they have four children, the eldest two of whom are home educated.
 She has degrees in Biology from Royal Holloway, University of London and Medicine from Guy’s, King’s and St Thomas’ School of Medicine, London.
 She is a member of the Royal College of General Practitioners and works part-time as a family doctor.